travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 ### JDK

+* Oracle JDK 7u5 (oraclejdk7)
 * OpenJDK 7 (alias: openjdk7)
 * OpenJDK 6 (openjdk6)
-* Oracle JDK 7u4 (oraclejdk7)

-OpenJDK 7 is the default.
+OracleJDK 7 is the default because we have a much more recent patch level compared to OpenJDK 7 from the Ubuntu repositories.
 Sun/Oracle JDK 6 is not provided because it reaches End of Life in the fall 2012.

 ### Maven version